On two-sided skew braces: Prime and semiprime two-sided skew braces

-In the first case, $A$ is almost trivial.
-The $*$-products are then just commutators in the underlying group, so a $*$-product of ideals, which are the normal subgroups of the underlying group, is once again an ideal and therefore $A$ is strongly prime.
+If $A^2_\op=\{0\}$, so $A$ is almost trivial, then a $*$-product of two ideals is once again an ideal; this is easily seen directly or also follows from \cref{lem: IJ is ideal under conditions}.
+In particular, at some point in $P$ the $*$-product of two non-zero ideals gives zero and therefore $A$ is not prime.

-In the latter case, if there exists a product of non-zero ideals which equals zero, we may without loss of generality assume that all these ideals are contained in $A^2_\op$.
-However, from \cref{lem: XY normal in circ then X*Y normal in circ}, \cref{lem: X norm in circ I left ideal X*I left ideal} and \cref{lem: IJ in A^2cap A^2op then I*J ideal} it follows that the $*$-product of two ideals contained in $A^2_\op$ is once again an ideal.
-Therefore the above mentioned product contains somewhere a product of two non-zero ideals which is zero, but this contradicts the assumption.